staudyy/tanksGame/README.md

-# Tanks - A 2 Player Browser Game
+# Tanks - 2 Player Browser Game
 A game where you control a tank and you try to navigate a maze and destroy your friend.
 This is a browser game inspired by one of my favorite childhood games called *Tank Trouble*, but with lots of customizability.
 You can change the way the entire game behaves in virtually any way you want.
 I have always wanted to make the tanks shoot faster, or be able to shoot more bullets.
 So I remade the game and added all of these settings and many, many more!